Kitware/vtk-js/Documentation/content/docs/misc_tools.md

 ### JsFormat

-Once installed, to use JSFormat, go to your JS file and hit Ctrl + Alt + f on Windows/Linux or Ctrl + ⌥ + f on Mac.
+Once installed, to use JSFormat, go to your JS file and hit Ctrl/Cmd + Alt + f.
 Alternatively, use the context menu.

 ### SublimeLinter + SublimeLinter-contrib-eslint